-- Defaced Homepage: A defaced homepage is sure sign of a hacked WordPress website.
+- Defaced Homepage: A defaced homepage is a sure sign of a hacked WordPress website.

 - Unable to Login: If you are unable to login to your WordPress site and/or a ‘username does not exist’message appears on the login page.

 - Unknown files or scripts: If your WordPress scanner detects unknown files and scripts, it may be a sign of a hacked website.